 Top Louisiana Schools in Mechanic & Repair Technologies

-Every student who is interested in mechanic & repair technologies has to take a look at South Louisiana Community College.
-Located in the medium-sized city of Lafayette, South Louisiana Community College is a public college with a moderately-sized student population.
+Every student pursuing a degree in mechanic & repair technologies has to look into South Louisiana Community College.
+Located in the medium-sized city of Lafayette, South Louisiana Community College is a public college with a medium-sized student population.

-Delgado Community College is a good choice for students pursuing a degree in mechanic & repair technologies.
-Located in the city of New Orleans, Delgado Community College is a public college with a large student population.
+Delgado Community College is a wonderful decision for students pursuing a degree in mechanic & repair technologies.
+Located in the city of New Orleans, Delgado Community College is a public college with a fairly large student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.